 Denmark’s banking sector is relatively large.
 Based on the ratio of consolidated banking assets to GDP, the sector is three times bigger than the national economy.
-Domestic banks in Denmark own 87.52% of the industry’s total assets, while foreign banks hold only 12.48%.
+Domestic banks in Denmark hold 87.52% of the industry’s total assets, while foreign banks hold only 12.48%.

-Mortgage banks are specialized banks that provide loans that are secured by real estate properties.
+Mortgage banks are specialized banks in Denmark that provide loans that are secured by real estate properties.
 These banks do not accept deposits from the public and the loans are financed by mortgage-backed securities.
 At present, there are seven such banks operating in Denmark.
 The total assets of these mortgage banks are approximately equal to the total assets of systemic banks.